Energy H-1B Sponsorship Jobs in New Hampshire

 Get Access To All Jobs

-Job Roles in Energy in New Hampshire
+H-1B Energy Job Roles in New Hampshire

-Manufacturing Operations37 jobs
+Manufacturing Operations11 jobs

-Quality Control37 jobs
+Quality Control11 jobs

-Maintenance & Repair8 jobs
+Maintenance & Repair2 jobs

-Project & Program Management6 jobs
+Project & Program Management2 jobs

-See all 60+ Energy New Hampshire jobs
+See all Energy H-1B Jobs in New Hampshire

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Energy New Hampshire roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which energy companies in New Hampshire sponsor H-1B visas?

-Eversource Energy and Liberty Utilities are the most established energy employers in New Hampshire with documented H-1B sponsorship history.
+Eversource Energy and Liberty Utilities are the most established energy employers in New Hampshire with documented H-1B visa sponsorship history.
 NextEra Energy and Granite Shore Power have also operated in the state.
 Sponsorship patterns vary by role and year, so reviewing Department of Labor LCA disclosure data is the most reliable way to confirm which companies have filed on behalf of foreign workers in energy-related positions.

 Which cities in New Hampshire have the most energy H-1B sponsorship jobs?